 Christian Ragnartz, Head of Debt Management, tel: +46 706 073 834, e-mail: firstname.lastname@example.org

 Björn Bergstrand, Head of Media Relations, +46 708 869 476, e-mail: email@example.com

 Kommuninvest is a municipal cooperation for efficient and sustainable financing of housing, infrastructure, schools, hospitals etc. Together, we get better loan terms than each one individually.
 Since its inception in 1986, the Kommuninvest collaboration has helped lower the local government sector’s borrowing costs by many billion kronor.
-Currently, 289 municipalities and county councils/regions are members of this voluntary cooperation, out of a total of 310 Swedish local governments.
-With total assets exceeding SEK 400 billion (USD ~43 billion), Kommuninvest is the largest lender to the local government sector.
+Currently, 289 municipalities and regions are members of this voluntary cooperation.
+With total assets exceeding SEK 400 billion (USD ~41 billion), Kommuninvest is the largest lender to the local government sector and one of the ten largest credit institution in Sweden.
 The head office is located in Örebro.